 But we can use frozen cranberries also to make this sauce.

-Scientific researches are revealing the uses of cranberries in healing cardiovascular diseases, cancer, ulcer, Urinary infection and also prevents aging .
+Scientific researches are revealing the uses of cranberries and how it prevents aging .

 sugar - 1 cup (200 gms)

 water - 1 cup

 black berries - 10